Introduction

 Use a Structured Approach

-Use a structured approach for each proposal, such as the Shipley Method or similar, to ensure all the requirements are covered and that the proposal is easy to follow.
-This structure will also help you to avoid leaving out critical details or including irrelevant information.
+Use a structured approach for each proposal, such as the Shipley Method or alternative, to ensure all the requirements are covered, and the proposal is easy to follow.
+Whether it’s someone else’s method or your own proven waterfall process, matters less.

 Highlight Qualifications and Experience